Diseases & Conditions > Lung Cancer

 - Stage 0: Cancer is only found in a local area and only in a few layers of cells.
 It has not grown through the top lining of the lung or spread to lymph nodes or distant sites.
 Another term for this type of lung cancer is carcinoma in situ.

-- Stage IV: Cancer has spread to other parts of the body.
+- Stage IV: Cancer has spread to other parts of the body, including if there is a malignant pleural effusion.

 - Recurrent: Cancer has come back (recurred) after previous treatment.

-There are a number of ways health care professionals stage small-cell lung cancer, with the simplest method being the following:
+There are many ways health care professionals stage small-cell lung cancer, with the simplest method being the following:

 Recurrent disease means that the cancer has come back (recurred) after it has been treated.
 It may come back in the lungs or in another part of the body.